Read by friends

 In 2002 he brought out the film Zemsta / Revenge based on Aleksander Fredro's classic comedy.
 The plot revolves around aristocratic intrigues, marriages for money and a love story.
 Two enemies reside in two halves of the same castle.

-After many years of communist censorship which restricted film-makers from dealing with sensitive topics such as the wartime massacres in the Katyń Forest of eastern Russia of 1940; after 1989, Wajda started working on the script to the movie Katyń.
-Finally in 2007, he made the film.
+After many years of communist censorship which restricted film-makers from dealing with sensitive topics such as the wartime massacres in the Katyń Forest of eastern Russia of 1940.
+After 1989, Wajda started working on the script to the movie Katyń, but didn't manage to finish it until 2007.
 Wajda's Katyń was the first Polish movie on the heated topic.
 The film is the real-life story of the massacres which took place in April and May of 1940, when, on government orders, some 22,000 Polish citizens, of whom 10,000 were military officers, were murdered by the the Soviet secret police - the NKVD, as part of a deliberate plan to wipe out the country’s intelligentsia.
 Until President Yeltsin admitted that is was the NKVD that committed the murders, Soviet propaganda had been putting the blame on the Germans.
 The events are of personal significance to Wajda, whose family suffered from the tragedy.
 In a 2009 interview with the film historian Tadeusz Lubelski for the magazine Kino, the director said,

 It was a story about my mother.
 My mother was a victim of the Katyń mystification and my father was a victim of the Katyń war crime.
 The first movie on the topic had to show both of these aspects. [...]